cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 held the private key `skS`.
 This assurance is limited for the DHKEM variants defined in this document because of key compromise impersonation, as described in {{dhkem}} and {{sec-properties}}.
-If in the PSK and AuthPSK modes, the `psk` and `psk_id` arguments are provided as required;
-then, the recipient is assured that the sender held the corresponding pre-shared key.
+If in the PSK and AuthPSK modes, the `psk` and `psk_id` arguments are provided as required, then the recipient is assured that the sender held the corresponding pre-shared key.
 See {{sec-properties}} for more details.

 The HPKE algorithm identifiers, i.e., the KEM `kem_id`, KDF `kdf_id`, and